matthewscharles/UE5-Wwise-Demo/README.md

 Initial tests with the profiler indicated that dynamically loading the music tracks reduced memory, but also produced performance issues including music and SFX dropouts.

 As a temporary measure, the music SoundBanks are currently loaded into memory by default in this version, with memory use at around 200MB at runtime – fine for a proof of concept in a music-oriented game, but not acceptable for production.

-Since the player can enter the music at different level states, it is not possibly simply to stream the first section of the music, and streaming all stems may cause further performance issues.
+Since the player can enter the music at different level states, it is not possible just to stream the first section of the music; streaming all stems may cause further performance issues.

 I am currently working on a solution to load the music tracks dynamically.